 How to apply for a training contract at George Green

-We recruit two trainees per annum and are currently recruiting for training contracts commencing on the 9th September 2019.
-Only completed training contract applications will be accepted and the closing date for applications is 30th June 2017.
+We recruit two trainees per annum and are currently recruiting for training contracts commencing September 2020.
+Only completed training contract applications will be accepted and the closing date for applications is 31st August 2018.

 Completed applications should be posted to George Green LLP, 195 High Street, Cradley Heath B64 5HW or e-mailed to email@example.com